BobD/kabem/README.md

 kaBEM uses a bit of initial HTML markup with some BEM classes to scaffold out a folder structure using [Sass] (http://sass-lang.com/) to start developing on.
 Each Block or Element get's it's own folder, and inside that is a seperate Sass file for the block/element and modifiers CSS.
 Each Modifier BEM class you add get's it's own HTML file for quick testing and tweaking of just that feature.

-kaBEM also gives you single BEM classnames with mutliple modifiers.
-Something like: <pre>__block__elemend__modifier1_modifier2</pre>
+kaBEM also gives you the use of BEM classnames with mutliple modifiers, for example: <pre>__block__elemend__modifier1_modifier2</pre>
-Just use a single BEM classname on each HTML element to rule all CSS.
+Just use a single BEM classname on each HTML element to rule all Block, Element and Modifier CSS.

 And if you are using User Stories to define your project, and have written those in a [Structure/State] (https://github.com/viewbook/dev-kabem/blob/master/README.md#structurestate-user-stories) kinda way, it's rather easy to get some initial BEM classnames for a quick start.